These cashew butter blondies are made with just five main ingredients! They’re gluten-free, paleo-friendly and delicious!

 When you take the pan out of the oven, let it cool completely, then cut the blondies into pretty little rectangles.

 That’s a cakey piece right there in the middle.
-If you look to the right, you can see one that’s a little more gooey – yummm.
+If you look closely to the right, you can see one that’s a little more gooey – yummm.
 I really do prefer the gooey ones but they don’t photograph as well (things only food bloggers think about).

 I bought the cashew butter, macadamia nuts and dried cranberries used in this recipe from ALDI.
 You might remember me telling you that they invited me to their corporate headquarters in Chicago last month.
 They found me through a blog post I wrote about them: Real Food at ALDI.
 Their chefs prepared an awesome meal for us and they even made sure I had plenty of gluten-free options:

-For dessert, even though they were kind enough to put out some gluten-free cookies and almond milk hot chocolate – my eyes were glued on their cranberry blondies.
+For dessert, even though they were kind enough to put out some gluten-free cookies and almond milk hot chocolate – my eyes were glued to their cranberry blondies.
 I couldn’t eat those because they weren’t gluten-free so I was inspired to make them myself – paleo and all.

 I think you’ll love these blondies regardless of the add-ins you choose (but if you create a killer combo, make sure to let all of us know in the comments).
-Bake these this holiday season or year-round
+Bake these this holiday season or year-round 🙂Print

 - 1 cup cashew butter